Medically reviewed on Nov 15, 2018

 Children ≥4 years and Adolescents:

-Systemic juvenile idiopathic arthritis (SJIA): SubQ: Children ≥2 years and ≥7.5 kg (U.S. labeling) or >9 kg (Canadian labeling) and Adolescents: 4 mg/kg every 4 weeks (maximum: 300 mg per dose)
+Systemic juvenile idiopathic arthritis (SJIA): SubQ: Children ≥2 years and ≥7.5 kg and Adolescents: 4 mg/kg every 4 weeks (maximum: 300 mg per dose)

-Reconstitute vial with SWFI 1 mL.
-After reconstituting with SWFI, swirl the vial at a 45-degree angle for ~1 minute (do not shake), then allow solution to sit for 5 minutes.
+Powder: Reconstitute each vial by slowly injecting SWFI 1 mL.
+Swirl vial slowly at a 45-degree angle for ~1 minute (do not shake), then allow solution to sit for 5 minutes.
 Gently turn vial (without touching rubber stopper) upside down and back 10 times.
-Allow to sit at room temperature for ~15 minutes until solution is clear.
+Allow to sit at room temperature for ~15 minutes.
 Do not shake.
 Solution may have a slight brownish-yellow tint; do not use if distinctly brown in color or if particulate matter is present in the solution.
+Slight foaming upon reconstitution is not unusual.
 Each reconstituted vial results in a final concentration of 150 mg/mL.

-Store powder in refrigerator at 2°C to 8°C (36°F to 46°F); do not freeze.
-Protect from light.
-After reconstitution, vials may be stored at controlled room temperature for up to 1 hour or in a refrigerator for up to 4 hours.
+Store intact vial at 2°C to 8°C (36°F to 46°F); do not freeze.
+After reconstitution of powder, vials may be stored at room temperature for up to 1 hour or in a refrigerator at 2°C to 8°C (36°F to 46°F) for up to 4 hours.
+Protect from light prior to and after reconstitution.
+Discard any unused portion.

 Anti-TNF Agents: May enhance the adverse/toxic effect of Canakinumab.
 Specifically, the risk for serious infections and/or neutropenia may be increased.
 Avoid combination